apiobuild/docs/content/docs/apps/chopin/troubleshoot/index.md

 Large images will slow down the Chopin store render time.
 Use services like [TinyPNG](https://tinypng.com/) to reduce the file size.

+## Confirmation Emails

+### Why my customers doesn't receive order confirmaion emails?

+Check if you complete the followings:

+- Grant us permission via [Post-It](https://telescope.apiobuild.com/app/post-it) with the Gmail account you attempt to send emails from
+- Select `Send Order Confirmation Email` under `Order Settings` section in [Chopin](https://telescope.apiobuild.com/app/chopin)
+- The email you put in the `Contact Information` section is the same as the one you authorize in Post-It

+### Can I customize the order confirmaion content?

+We support [custom subject line](/docs/apps/chopin/email-confirmation/#order-confirmation-email-subject) and [custom messaging](/docs/apps/chopin/email-confirmation/#configure-custom-email-messaging) based on payment method.
+Full customization coming soon!

 ## Payments

 ### Difference between Stripe and PayPal Business?

 {{< alert icon="💡" text="Read a more about the differences →" ext-href="https://wpforms.com/stripe-vs-paypal-which-one-is-better/" >}}

-[Stripe](https://stripe.com/payments) and [PayPal Business](https://www.paypal.com/us/business/website-payments) both accept credit card payments and support realtime transaction verification with Chopin. **wWe recommend using Stripe** over PayPal Business.
+[Stripe](https://stripe.com/payments) and [PayPal Business](https://www.paypal.com/us/business/website-payments) both accept credit card payments and support realtime transaction verification with Chopin.

-{{< alert icon="💡" text="We recommend using Stripe over PayPal Business." >}}
+{{< alert icon="💡" text="We recommend using Stripe over PayPal Business and currently only support Stripe integration" >}}

 With Stripe, customers can enter their credit card information directly on the Chopin store.
-On the other hand, PayPal requires customers sign in or enter credit card information in a different pop-up window, this can sometimes can result to more abandoned orders.
+On the other hand, PayPal requires customers to sign in or enter credit card information in a different pop-up window, this can sometimes result in more abandoned orders.

 ### Difference between PayPal.Me and PayPal Business?